second-state/tencent-tensorflow-scf/README-en.md

 ## Low code development

 Once the Codespaaces IDE starts, you can make simple changes to the source code to customize it for your own applications.
-[See a tutorial](https://www.secondstate.io/articles/faas-image-classification/)
+[See a coding tutorial](https://www.secondstate.io/articles/tencent-tensorflow/)

 * Make changes to the Tensorflow model and data pre-processing and post-processing logic in `src/lib.rs` file.
 * Make changes to the front end UI in the `website/content/index.html` file.